m4xc4v413r4/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 * Can be used as a USB drive on any device (including Mac, Windows, TV, and 3D printers)
 * Create ANYCUBIC WIFI.txt file based on the Raspberry PI's configuration

-### Printer Support
+### 3D Printer Support

-This project should work for most (if not all) 3D printers.
-However, it was created with the [ANYCUBIC Photon Mono X](https://www.anycubic.com/products/photon-mono-x-resin-printer) in mind.
-There is an optional service that can be enabled to dynamically create a WIFI.txt file in the ANYCUBIC format to help configure the printer to match the network configured on the Raspberry Pi W.
+This project should work for most (if not all) 3D printers as a USB drive.

+However, there is an additional feature for the [ANYCUBIC Photon Mono X](https://www.anycubic.com/products/photon-mono-x-resin-printer) printer.
+There is an optional service that can be enabled to dynamically create a WIFI.txt file in the ANYCUBIC format to help configure the printer to match the network configuration on the Raspberry Pi W.

+If don't have other printers to test, so I don't know how they are configured.
+If they are similar, I'm happy to work with you add support in a furutre release.
+Open an issue and make a suggestion.

 ### Prerequisites